nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     ![images/user-guide/findSamElonResult.png](images/user-guide/findSamElonResult.png)

-### Deleting a person: `delete`
+### Deleting a client: `delete`

-Deletes the specified person from the address book.
+Deletes the specified client from the address book.

 Format: `delete INDEX`

-- Deletes the person at the specified `INDEX`.
+- Deletes the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed client list.
 - The index **must be a positive integer** 1, 2, 3, …

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `list` followed by `delete 2` deletes the 2nd client in the address book.
-- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+- `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ### Matching properties and preferences: `match`